danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 reactivecocoa: https://github.com/ReactiveCocoa/ReactiveCocoa
 ---

-Swift is an amazing language, but I still find that it lacks good native support for coordinating multiple async operations in a sophisticated way.
+Swift is an amazing language, but I find that it lacks good native support for coordinating multiple async operations in a sophisticated way.
 In this post, I will look at existing libraries for handling this, then discuss a lightweight alternative.

 ## Existing alternatives